James4Ever0/notes/PVE tips.md

 Increase the MTU of both physical network cards and VM network cards to 9000 can cause cluster interaction error.

+## Growing an existing partition

+use growpart in cloud-utils

 ## Multi-ethernet and multi-bridge config

 If you plug in another ethernet cable while PVE is running, it won't work.
 Instead you have to set "Autostart" to on, while using `ethtool` to check the link presence.